ataylor89/rsa/README.md

 Python allows you to accomplish complex tasks in a short amount of code.

-Before we get into the details of RSA encryption, we will explain the design of our project, and define some of the words that we use.

 ## Design

 The project is organized into many modules.
 A module is a Python file.